Md-Nadim-Mir/Searching-Job/README.md

 - The article explains the role of brand-focused pages in your Search Job platform.
 It highlights how these pages effectively represent the uniqueness and offerings of each brand, contributing to a holistic shopping experience.

 - Overall , this project is responsive for all device .
+- This project is running in development process .